micgao/ripple/content/music/past-projects.md

 type = ""

 +++
-Past projects with some exceptional artists
+Past projects featuring some exceptional artists

-I extend my gratitude to them for allowing me to use their music here
+And an extra thanks for allowing me to use their music here